 Getting my email account set up with my hosting provider was easy enough but it turned out to be quite tricky to send email to my account.

-This is what happened when I tried to send an email from Gmail to [email protected]莎士比亚.org:
+This is what happened when I tried to send an email from Gmail to test@莎士比亚.org:

-The address "[email protected]莎士比亚.org" in the "To" field was not recognised
+The address “test@莎士比亚.org” in the “To” field was not recognised

 A Quick Bit of History